 Introducing SQL Analytics

-SQL Analytics allows customers to perform BI and SQL workloads on a multi-cloud lakehouse architecture that provides up to 4x better price/performance than traditional cloud data warehouses.
+SQL Analytics allows customers to perform BI and SQL workloads on a multi-cloud lakehouse architecture.
 This new service consists of four core components: A dedicated SQL-native workspace, built-in connectors to common BI tools, query performance innovations, and governance and administration capabilities.

 A SQL-native workspace